 The candidate should expect to take no more than thirteen hours of credit (twelve hours of student teaching and one hour of the capstone seminar) during the student teaching semester.
 Employment and other substantial extracurricular activities during the student teaching semester are strongly discouraged.
 As a part of the student teaching approval process, the director of teacher certification will determine that all prerequisite course work is completed and that any course work remaining to complete the Milligan College ADCP program may reasonably be completed in one remaining term.
 Prerequisite course work includes all professional level education courses and all courses in the academic major.

 Student teaching is an experience in instruction, assessment, and classroom management in an assigned partner school, combined with initial orientation classes and periodic evening workshops and seminars.
-Student teacher experience placements will be made with partner school systems located in the surrounding area in order to maintain proper supervision levels and the integrity of the teacher education program.
+Student teacher experience placements will be made with partner school systems located in the surrounding area to maintain proper supervision levels and the integrity of the teacher education program.
 The student teaching assignment typically involves experience at two grade levels during the fifteen-week period.
-During the student teaching semester, candidates observe the schedule of the assigned partner school instead of the Milligan College schedule.
+During the student teaching semester, candidates observe the schedule of the assigned partner school including beginning student teaching when the assigned school system begins the term instead of following the Milligan College schedule.
 Absences for reasons other than documented illness or family emergency are strongly discouraged.
 Excessive absences may result in an extension of the student teaching experience after completion of the Milligan College semester.
 Successful completion of student teaching is a condition of graduation from Milligan College with recommendation for licensure.

 Candidates completing the ADCP with licensure program are required to take the Praxis II test “Principles of Learning and Teaching” and appropriate Specialty Area Tests.
 Tennessee publishes a list of the required Specialty Area Tests and passing scores for each licensure area.
 This list is available in the Center for Assistance to Students in Education (CASE) or online at ETS.
 Graduation does not guarantee licensure.
 Any teacher candidate who fails to meet passing Tennessee scores on all required Praxis II tests and subtests is not a program completer and cannot be recommended by Milligan College for licensure.